Gowtham-Boda/doctors-care/README.md

-Developed a responsive website for DoctorsCare where the user can see his health conditions,doctor's appointments,daily health tips for good health etc.
+Developed a responsive website for DoctorsCare where the user can see his health conditions,booking doctor's appointments,daily health tips for good health etc.